quininer/sek/README.md

 which means it’s impossible to have a good user experience in the early stages.

 Fortunately, tools like `fish` and `starship` provide excellent support for this.

-As a result, we gain an additional benefit. because our complex feature run in separate processes, they can be sandboxed.
-This means we won’t be vulnerable to attacks from an untrusted codebase simply because the `prompt` function executes a `git` or the `complete` executes a `cargo` command.

 As a result, we gain an additional benefit. because our complex feature runs in separate processes, it can be sandboxed.